kodadot/kodadot.github.io/docs/apps/README.md

 ## 🐳 Docker
-If you want just to try out our KodaDot on Kusama and have full local setup with local node, we assume you have docker and docker-compose installed
+If you want just to try out our KodaDot on Kusama and have full local setup with local node, we assume you have docker and docker-compose installed.
+Before starting, make sure your working directory is `apps/dashboard/`.
+To make so, from root of repository, do `cd dashboard`.

+For staking you need to run local node `substrate --dev`

 ```
 docker-compose pull && docker-compose up